vlk-charles/lib.docs/docs/User-Guide_Advanced-Features.md

 		wget -q -O - http://upgrade.armbian.com | bash

 You will be prompted to select and confirm some actions.
 It's possible to upgrade **from any other distribution**.
-Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers.
+Note that this procedure upgrades only kernel with hardware definitions (bin, dtb, firmware and headers).
 Operating system and modifications remain as is.

 Check [this for manual way](http://www.armbian.com/kernel/) and more info.